redhat-cip/dci-openshift-app-agent/README.md

 - Kubernetes Python module
 - An OpensShift cluster already deployed or a process to deploy it before running the `dci-openshift-app-agent`.

-In an already registered server with RHEL you can fullfil the repositories and Ansible 2.9 requirements with the following commands:
+In an already registered server with RHEL you can fulfil the repositories and Ansible 2.9 requirements with the following commands:

 ```ShellSession
 # subscription-manager repos --enable=rhel-8-for-x86_64-baseos-rpms